 Living Safely with a Chow Chow

-Creating a safe and welcoming home for your Chow Chow is key for their happiness and your peace of mind.
-You must consider several factors that affect their behavior and how you interact with them.
+Creating a safe and welcoming home for your Chow Chow is key to their happiness and your peace of mind.
+You must consider several factors that affect their behaviour and how you interact with them.

 Creating a Safe Home Environment